NUT — Niue Time

 NUT stands for Niue Time.
 Its standard offset is UTC-11, which means local time in NUT is 11 hours behind Coordinated Universal Time.

-Other abbreviations that share the same UTC offset are SST and X. When comparing schedules, this matters because different labels can still represent the same UTC-11 offset even if they are used in different contexts.
+Other abbreviations that share the same offset are SST and X. That can be useful when comparing schedules across systems that display different labels for the same UTC-11 offset.

 NUT and Daylight Saving Time